withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 In most cases, Astro websites will load significantly faster than Docusaurus websites.
 This is because Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
 This feature is called [partial hydration](/core-concepts/component-hydration).

-Docusaurus doesn't support partial hydration, and instead has the user load and rehydrate the entire page in the browser, even if most of the page content is static.
+Docusaurus doesn't support partial hydration, and instead makes the user load and rehydrate the entire page in the browser, even if most of the page content is static.
 This creates a slower page load and worse performance for your website.
 There is no way to disable this behavior in Docusaurus.

 #### Case Study: Building a Documentation Website

 [docusaurus.io/docs](https://docusaurus.io/docs) is the official Docusaurus documentation website, built with Docusaurus.
 The website offers a similar enough design and featureset to compare against the official Astro documentation website.
 This gives us a **_rough, real-world_** comparison between the two site builders.

 - **Docusaurus performance score**: 26 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocusaurus.io%2Fdocs)
-- **Astro performance score**: 95 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started)
+- **Astro performance score**: 99 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started)

-One big reason behind this performance difference is Astro's smaller JavaScript payload: [docusaurus.io/docs](https://docusaurus.io/docs) loads **238kb** of JavaScript on first load while [docs.astro.build](https://docs.astro.build) only loads **9.3kb** (96% less JavaScript, overall).
+One big reason behind this performance difference is Astro's smaller JavaScript payload: [docusaurus.io/docs](https://docusaurus.io/docs) loads **238kb** of JavaScript on first page load while [docs.astro.build](https://docs.astro.build) loads **78.7kb** (67% less JavaScript, overall) *after* first load.

+## Elder.js vs. Astro

+[Elder.js](https://elderguide.com/tech/elderjs/) is an opinionated static site builder built for Svelte.

+Elder.js uses Svelte to render your website.
+Astro is more flexible: you are free to build UI with any popular component library (React, Preact, Vue, Svelte, Solid and others) or Astro's HTML-like component syntax which is similar to HTML + JSX.

+Elder.js is unique on this list as the only other site builder to support [partial hydration](/core-concepts/component-hydration).
+Both Astro and Elder.js automatically strip unnecessary JavaScript from the page, hydrating only the individual components that need it.
+Elder's API for partial hydration is a bit different and Astro supports a few features that Elder.js doesn't (like `client:media`).
+However performance-wise, both projects will build very similar sites.

+Elder.js uses a custom routing solution that may feel unfamiliar to new developers.
+Astro uses [file-based routing](/core-concepts/routing) which should feel familiar to anyone coming from Next.js, SvelteKit, and even other static site builders like Eleventy.

+Elder.js was designed to run on large websites, and claims to build one website of ~20k pages in less than 10 minutes (on a modest VM).
+At the time of writing, Astro builds ~1k pages in 66 seconds but has not yet been tested on 20k+ page projects.
+Astro is still in early beta, and matching Elder.js build speed is a goal for Astro v1.0.

+Elder.js supports both Static Site Generation (SSG) and Server-Side Rendering (SSR).
+Today, Astro only supports Static Site Generation (SSG).
+#### Comparing Eleventy vs. Astro Performance

+Conceptually, Eleventy is aligned with Astro's "minimal client-side JavaScript" approach to web development.
+Eleventy and Astro both offer similar, zero-JavaScript-by-default performance baselines.

+Eleventy achieves this by pushing you to avoid JavaScript entirely.
+Eleventy sites are often written with little to no JavaScript at all.
+This becomes an issue when you do need client-side JavaScript.
+It is up to you to create your own asset build pipeline for Eleventy.
+This can be time consuming and forces you to set up bundling, minification, and other complex optimizations yourself.

+By contrast, Astro automatically builds your client-side JavaScript & CSS for you.
+Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
+This feature is called [partial hydration](/core-concepts/component-hydration).
+While it is possible to achieve this yourself in Eleventy, Astro offers it built in by default.

 ## Eleventy vs. Astro

 [Eleventy](https://www.11ty.dev/) is a popular static site builder, powered by Node.js.

 Eleventy uses several [older HTML templating languages](https://www.11ty.dev/docs/languages/) to render your website: Nunjucks, Liquid, Pug, EJS, and others.
-Astro lets you create pages using your favorite UI component libraries (React, Preact, Vue, Svelte, and others) or a built-in component syntax that is similar to HTML/JSX.
+Astro lets you create pages using your favorite UI component libraries (React, Preact, Vue, Svelte, and others) or a built-in component syntax which is similar to HTML + JSX.
 Eleventy does not support using modern UI components for HTML templating.

 #### Comparing Eleventy vs. Astro Performance